Copernicia macroglossa

-Copernicia macroglossa is a palm endemic to western and central Cuba.
+Copernicia macroglossa (also known as the Petticoat palm, Jata palm, and Jata de Guanabacoa), is a species of palm endemic to western and central Cuba.

 Range and biodiversity

-Copernicia macroglossa is a palm endemic to Cuba and thrives on the serpentine soil of most of the Cuban provinces, such as La Habana, Las Villas, and Pinar del Río.
+It is endemic to Cuba and thrives on the serpentine soil of most of the Cuban provinces, such as La Habana, Las Villas, and Pinar del Río.

 However, this tree has been successfully cultivated within some parts of Central America and some Caribbean islands.

 Description

-Copernicia macroglossa (also known as the Petticoat palm, Jata palm, and Jata de Guanabacoa) obtained its scientific name from the famous astronomer, Copernicus who proposed the sun was the center of the universe centuries ago.
-Copernicus proposal perfectly fits the plant since the plant itself has become the center of attention for many gardener around the globe for its magnificent "petticoat" and its majestic structure.
+Copernicia macroglossa obtained its scientific name from the famous astronomer, Copernicus who proposed the sun was the center of the universe centuries ago.
+The plant itself has become the center of attention for many gardeners around the globe for its magnificent "petticoat" and its majestic structure.

 The plant has been known to grow on some impoverished soils that contain the necessary nutrients, natural populations are found within the unique serpentine soils of Cuba.